 Wyatt has near-godlike powers and Piper constantly goes on about how she wants to give her kids a normal life.
 Yet she absolutely refuses to bind his powers, even though they could easily give them back to him once he's older, when he'd be able to control them better.
 It becomes especially ridiculous after the Dragon incident, where numerous people musthave been killed as it rampaged across San Francisco.

-Internet Backdraft: If you go on a Charmed forum and bring up which actress you believe was in the wrong during the whole Alyssa Milano/Shannen Doherty feud that happened 10 years ago, you'd better have a hose with you to put out all the flames you're going to cause...
+Internet Backdraft: If you go on a Charmed forum and bring up which actress you believe was in the wrong during the whole Alyssa Milano/Shannen Doherty feud, you'd better have a hose with you to put out all the flames you're going to cause...

 Les Yay: The lesbian vampires.
 Paige gets a couple, like being kissed by nymphs and mentioning how cute Darryl's wife is.
 Also, there isn't quite as much Sis Yay as you would think (a lot less Sis Yay in Charmed than there is Bro Yay in Supernatural, for example), but there was an episode where Phoebe was channeling a guy's lust towards Piper.
 Both sisters are a bit creeped out.